Human rights in Argentina: Freedom of religion

 The constitution provides for freedom of religion, and the government generally respected this right in practice.
 The constitution also states that the federal government "sustains the apostolic Roman Catholic faith," and the government provided the Catholic Church with a variety of subsidies not available to other religious groups.
 Other religious faiths were practiced freely.

 In order to hold public worship services, obtain visas for foreign missionaries, and obtain tax exempt status, religious organizations must register with the Secretariat of Worship in the Ministry of Foreign Relations, International Trade, and Worship and report periodically to maintain their status.

 Acts of discrimination and vandalism against religious minorities, particularly the 300,000 member Jewish community, continued.
 During the year, the Delegation of Israeli Argentine Associations (DAIA) received approximately 202 complaints of anti-Semitic acts.
 The most commonly reported incidents were desecration of Jewish cemeteries, anti-Semitic graffiti, verbal slurs, and other forms of harassment.

 In August 2008 Raul Arenas Vega was sentenced to nine months' imprisonment for the 2006 beating of an Orthodox Jewish teenager in Buenos Aires.

 The investigation continued into the 1994 bombing of the Argentine Jewish Mutual Aid Association (AMIA) building in Buenos Aires that killed 85 persons.
 In May 2008 a federal prosecutor called for the indictment of former President Carlos Menem, former federal judge Juan Galeano, and others for their alleged role in covering up and protecting those involved in the attack.
 Subsequently, the presiding federal judge, following recommendations from the AMIA Special Prosecutor, issued an international request for the seizure of assets belonging to eight Iranians and Hezbollah to cover damages being claimed by the civil suit brought against the perpetrators.
 In December the judge ordered the seizure of six commercial properties allegedly belonging to a former Iranian cultural attache who was among those accused of aiding in the attack.

 There are still no developments in DAIA's case against activists from the left wing group Quebracho that prevented Jewish community groups from demonstrating in front of the Iranian Embassy in 2006.

 The government continues to support a public dialogue to highlight past discrimination and to encourage improved religious tolerance.

+In 2023, the country was scored 4 out of 4 for religious freedom.
+In the same year, a study assessing nations' levels of religious regulation and persecution (with scores ranging from 0-10 where 0 represented low levels of regulation or persecution), Argentina received a score of 1.5 on Government Regulation of Religion, 4.7 on Social Regulation of Religion and 8.1 on Government Favoritism of Religion.